johannesbrust/bdup/README.md

  error:       3.63798e-12

 ```
-Note that the Matlab implementation may be somewhat faster,
+Note that the Matlab implementation may be somewhat faster.
-because of the column major memory layouts in Fortran
-and Matlab.
-Note also that there are two additional
+Note also that there are two additional examples in PYTHON/
-examples in PYTHON/ including one in which the new algorithms
+including one in which the new algorithms are used to update all
-are used to update all singular values of matrix.
+singular values of matrix.

+Finally, the manuscript includes two external methods `[2],[3]` for numerical comparisons.
+The data for SuiteSparse experiments `[4]` comes from the SuiteSparse Matrix Collection
+(as of Sept.
+25 at https://sparse.tamu.edu/).
+The MovieLens32M, Flickr and Slashdot
+datasets were obtained from `[5],[6],[7]`.

 **Compilation from source**